XericZephyr/LeetCode/Gossip.md

 * Binary Search Tree Iterator: Very simple data structure problem
 * Peeking Iterator: Very basic data structure
 * Find Peak Element: Use three pointers to do search in logarithm time
+* H Index II: Corner case, DO it again

 ## List or Pointer
 * Rotate List: Just try to fool you by different corner case